 I didn’t see big or fat person, even the soldiers we saw were tiny and short.
 Talking to girls in my group, we agreed that we haven’t seen any good looking guys as well as long hair man.

-- I don’t know how they date, but I saw some couples sitting closely and walking holding hand.
+I don’t know how they date, but I noticed some couples sitting closely and walking holding hand.
 Apparently, there was love in North Korea.

-I might not deeply know the people to say nothing happen to them, but what I saw was they were like people outside their country who like dancing, singing, and laughing.
-And I am looking forward to seeing them again!
+I might not deeply know about the people life to say nothing happen to them, but what I saw was they were just like people outside their country.
+They were dancing, singing, and smiling.